undo76/toolkitr/README.md

 async def async_weather(location: str) -> str:
     # In a real app, this would be an async API call
     await asyncio.sleep(0.1)  # Simulate network latency
-    return f"Weather in {location} is cloudy with a chance of rain."
+    return f"Weather in {location} is cloudy with a chance of rain.
+Current temperature is 18°C."

 # Register the async function just like a synchronous one
 registry.register_tool(async_weather)